Posted by MSA on December 2, 2020

 Note that you may fly in this area only a couple of weeks a year, but many others pilots do too, some regularly.
 If you treat a landowner badly, you can expect serious repercussions, as this can threaten the future of soaring in this area.
 If you do have a problem, make it known to the CD or Contest Manager.

-If you land somewhere other than Mifflin County Airport, rules require that you fill out an Outlanding Card and telephone the Retrieve Office at one of the phone numbers listed on your task sheet.
-To call without having filled out your card is a violation of the rules and inevitably delays things for you and perhaps others.
+If you land somewhere other than Mifflin County Airport, rules require that you make a prompt telephone report of your outlanding.
 Only if it is truly impractical to use a telephone should you attempt to relay landing information via radio.
 Airborne pilots should not relay information when a relay isn’t necessary.

 When the Retrieve Office hears from a pilot who has outlanded, they will summon the crew by means of a phone call to a number that crew or pilot has left at the Retrieve Office, or a radio call on 123.5.
 If the crew does not respond, it becomes the crew’s responsibility to check with the Retrieve Office: retrieve cards for outlanded pilots will be posted in a window.